hyperupcall-projects/dev/README.md

 - private npm repositories run less rules (do not popular packageJson)
 - check for unecessary files github
 - np (sindresorhus)
+- .github for organizations (including funding.yml)
+- CODE_OF_CONDUCT etc. does not start with newline (copy paste error?)
+- lefthook
+- check that "private" field exists packageJson